Constitution of Belgium: The Monarch

 Chapter III, which is titled The King and the Federal Government, consists of the Articles 85 to 114.
 It is divided into three sections.
 Section I, titled The King, establishes the monarchy, the method of succession and contains provisions regarding the regency.
 Section II, titled The Federal Government, establishes the Federal Government and the method of appointment of its members.
 Section III, titled The competences, defines the constitutional powers of the King, which are, in practice, exercised by the Federal Government.

 Article 85 provides that the King's constitutional powers are hereditary through the direct, natural and legitimate descent from King Leopold I, by order of primogeniture.
 However, in Title IX, which contains certain transitional provisions, there is a clause that stipulates that Article 85 in its current shall be applicable for the first time on the descent of King Albert II, which means that the female offspring of King Albert II and later monarchs are in the line of succession to the Belgian throne, whereas the female offspring of all previous Belgian kings are excluded from the throne.
 This transitional clause was inserted to regulate the transition from the Salic law, which barred women and their descendants from the throne and was in effect until 1991.

 Article 85 further provides that a descendant of Leopold I who marries without the King's consent, or the consent of those exercising the King's powers in the cases provided by the Constitution, is deprived of his rights to the crown.
 It also stipulates that those who lose their right to the crown in this manner, can be restored to the line of succession with the consent of both Chambers of the Federal Parliament.
 Again, a transitional provision was inserted in Title IX stipulating that the marriage of Princess Astrid of Belgium and Archduke Lorenz of Austria-Este, is deemed to have received such consent.
-This provision was inserted because, as their marriage took place in 1984, before women were included in the line of succession, their marriage didn't require the King's consent at the time.
+This provision was inserted because, as their marriage took place in 1984, before women were included in the line of succession, their marriage did not require the King's consent at the time.

 Article 86 provides that, if there are no descendants of King Leopold I, then the King can name a successor with the consent of both Chambers of the Federal Parliament.
 This consent cannot be given unless a quorum of at least two-thirds of its members is present and at least two-thirds of the votes cast are in the affirmative.
 In case no successor has been appointed in this manner, the throne is vacant.
 Article 95 stipulates that, if the throne is vacant, then the United Chambers meet to provisionally provide for the regency.
 Subsequently, a federal election must take place and the newly elected Federal Parliament must meet within two months to permanently fill the vacancy.